brooklynrail/brooklynrail-platform/content/events/2020/09/gedi-sibony-with-yasi-alipour.md

       paper, politics, and performance.
 She is a teacher at Columbia University and SVA and is currently a resident at the Sharpe Walentas Studio program.
       "
+poets:
+  - person: jared-stanley
+    event_bio: 'Jared Stanley is a poet from Northern California.
+Recent books include "EARS" and "Shall."
+He is the recipient of the 2020-2021 Woodberry Poetry Room Creative Fellowship.
+Jared teaches poetry and creative writing at the University of Nevada, Reno, where he lives with his family. '
 date: 2020-09-22 13:00:00 -0500
 end_date: 2020-09-22 14:30:00 -0500
 series: 135